 major event day payment means the payment described in clause 14.6.1.

+major road means a road designated by the Department of Transport and Planning such as ‘M’, ‘A’ or ‘B’.

 market customer has the meaning given to the term in the NER (which at the date of this Code of Practice is “a customer who has classified any of its loads as a market load and who is also registered with AEMO as a Market customer under Chapter 2 [of the NER]”).